-It is clear the COVID epidemic has had a wide impact across the whole economy, with all businesses and individuals experiencing some loss, cost or inconvenience.
+It is clear the coronavirus pandemic has had a wide impact across the whole economy, with all businesses and individuals experiencing some loss, cost or inconvenience.
 We have continued to do what we can to help you minimise any adverse impact on you and your home.

 We have had conversations with many tenants and landlords understandably expressing concern about how tenancies may be affected.
 Positively everyone seemed to have pulled together, recognising this is an extraordinary situation.